umairhm/aqua-buddy/README.md

 ## Future Wishlist

+- Make this extension fully accessible, so everyone can benefit
 - Allow the user to record the amount of water they drink on daily basis
 - Based on the data, show trends as a bar chart